news-stand/news_stand/documentation/oath.md

 The News Stand application uses Google's OAuth2.0 API in conjunction with the NPM [Passport](http://www.passportjs.org/) module.

 Passport is a flexible framework that can handle many different types of authentication.
-Passport if configured to a specific authentication imllmentation by use of they call a [Strategy](http://www.passportjs.org/packages/)
+Passport is configured by selection and implementation of a specific [Strategy](http://www.passportjs.org/packages/)

 Our strateg is defined in `./app/server/config/passport-setup.js` as: